Does your child's handwriting look like this?

 At this age, handwriting should be about pencil control

-At this age, a child has started to establish a preferred hand dominance.
+During the nursery years or even earlier, your child will have started to establish a preferred hand dominance.
 This is when they chose the same hand to hold a pencil, to pick up a spoon and to reach for a drink.
 This is an important skill to master, as without it a child cannot easily progress to writing letters.

-During the age of 3 to 4 years, they will start to learn how to colour between 2 lines and draw a basic person when asked.
+They will also start to learn how to colour between 2 lines and draw a basic person when asked.
 By the age of 4, a child should start to be able to copy a circle and a cross shape.
 They could also be ready to copy the letters V, H and T.